 Simply sew 2″ wide elastic to the corners of your fitted sheet and your guests will awake each morning in comfort.
 You can also buy sheets already done too.

 6. Re-Caulk Ugly Grout Like A Pro

 Nothing can embarrass you more than your bathroom, especially if you are expecting overnight guests.
 This simple and easy tutorial about how to caulk like a pro leaves you no excuse why not to get rid of those unsightly grout lines around your tub.
 Yes, I have seen the tips about how to clean tiles and I have done that many times but there is only so many times you can polish a pig.
 Time to remove and re-do the caulk.
 Trust me, you will love it!

 7. Clean-Up Under The Cabinets

 Will your bathroom pass the test?
 You know your guests are going to look under the sink.
 Make sure that you not only get rid of the clutter under there but cover up any ugliness.
 This simple DIY can be temporary or permanent but yields big results.
-Go to your closest hardware store and pick up a few loose tiles or purchase a 20 pack of peel and stick tiles and do every under sink area in the house.
+Go to your closest hardware store and pick up a few loose tiles or purchase a 20 pack of click here and do every under sink area in the house.

 8. Make Cabinet Ends Look Finished

 Do your kitchen cabinets end in an open space and look worn or not finished?
 Add paneling to open cabinet sides for a quick and easy updated look.
 Tip: Wood glue and caulk before priming and painting to blend into your kitchen cupboards.